 About two-thirds of breast cancers are estrogen receptor-positive, meaning that they require estrogen in order to grow.
 Aromasin is a member of a class of drugs called aromatase inhibitors, which block the enzyme that helps produce estrogen.
 Aromasin is believed to work by reducing the production of estrogen in the body, thereby slowing the growth of breast cancer.

 How do I take it?

-Aromasin is a pill taken orally once a day with food at around the same time each day.
+Aromasin is a pill taken orally once a day.